magalifabri/ft_services/README.md

 	- √ This container will allow access to a /wordpress route that makes a redirect 307 to IP:WPPORT.
 	- √ It should also allow access to /phpmyadmin with a reverse proxy to IP:PMAPORT.
 	- ?
 You must be able to access the nginx container by logging into SSH.
+	- Telegraf > Grafana

 - mysql
 	- √ Of type ClusterIP
+	- Telegraf > Grafana

 - wordpress:
-	- depends on "php -S"; don't know if that's a good solution
+	- ? depends on "php -S"; don't know if that's a good solution
 	- √ Of type LoadBalancer
 	- √ listening on port 5050
 	- √ work with a MySQL database
 	- √ Both services (wordpress & mysql) have to run in separate containers)
-	- x The WordPress website will have several users and an administrator
+	- The WordPress website will have several users and an administrator
 	- ?
 Wordpress needs its own nginx server
 	- √ The Load Balancer should be able to redirect directly to this service.
+	- Telegraf > Grafana

 - phpmyadmin:
-	- depends on "php -S"; don't know if that's a good solution
+	- ? depends on "php -S"; don't know if that's a good solution
 	- √ Of type LoadBalancer
 	- √ listening on port 5000
 	- √ linked with the MySQL database
 	- ? its own nginx server
 		- what does this even mean?
 A seperate server block in the NGINX configuration file?
 	- √ The Load Balancer should be able to redirect directly to this service.
+	- Telegraf > Grafana

 - MetalLB (load balancer):
 	- √?
-The Load Balancerwhich manages the external access of your services.
+The Load Balancer which manages the external access of your services.
 It will be the only entry point to your cluster.
 	- √ (so far) You must keep the ports associated with the service (IP:3000 for Grafana etc).
 	- √ Load Balancer will have a single ip

 - FTPS:
 	- √ Of type LoadBalancer
 	- √ ssl
 	- √ can log in with FileZilla (un: root & pw: pass)
 	- ? improve configuration in respect to security?
+	- Telegraf > Grafana

 - Influxd:
 	- √ Of type ClusterIP
-	- pod is running
+	- √ pod is running
-	- InfluxDB & Telegraf running
+	- √ InfluxDB & Telegraf running
-	- ...
+	- configure to work with Grafana

 - Grafana:
 	- √ Of type LoadBalancer
+	- √ pod is running
+	- √ listening on port 3000
+	- √ Grafana is running
+	- Grafana is correctly configured
+	- container dashboards:
+		- nginx
+		- phpmyadmin
+		- wordpress
+		- mysql
+		- ftps
+		- influxdb
-	- ...
+		- grafana?
+	- ? automate grafana dashboard creation?